liyimengwork/liveTranslation_openai-whisper/README.md

 ---

+## Web Application (gTranscribeq)
+gTranscribeq is a Streamlit-based web application that provides an easy-to-use interface for audio transcription using Groq's API.

+### Features
+- Drag-and-drop or file upload functionality for audio files
+- Support for WAV, MP3, and M4A audio formats
+- Automatic transcription using Groq's high-speed API
+- Display of transcription results with download option

+### Running gTranscribeq
+To run the gTranscribeq web application:

+1. Ensure you have installed all requirements: `pip install -r requirements.txt`
+2. Run the Streamlit app: `streamlit run gTranscribeq.py`
+3. Open your web browser and navigate to the URL provided by Streamlit (usually `http://localhost:8501`)

+Use the web interface to upload your audio file and receive the transcription quickly and easily.

 ## Troubleshooting
-If you encounter issues, check your microphone settings and ensure both the OpenAI and Groq API keys are valid and properly configured.
+If you encounter issues, check your microphone settings and ensure both the OpenAI and Groq API keys are valid and properly configured in the `config.yaml` file.

 ## Contributing
 Contributions are welcome.
 Fork the repository and submit a pull request with your changes.